 Streaming & Torrenting

 PrivateVPN is one of our top picks for incredibly quick, easy access to a whole host of major streaming sites.
 When it comes to Netflix, each server that works with the service is clearly labelled, so you don’t have to waste valuable streaming time trying out loads of different locations.
-You can currently access Netflix on 3 of their US and 2 of their UK servers.
+You can currently access Netflix on 3 of their US and another 3 of their UK servers.